German Academic Exchange Service: Prizes

 The DAAD awards an annual Jacob and Wilhelm Grimm Prize to academics from abroad for “outstanding work in the fields of German literature and linguistics, German as a foreign language and German studies”.
-The award, in memory of the linguists and founders of German studies Jacob and Wilhelm Grimm, is endowed with 10,000 euros and is associated with a four-week research stay at a German university.[36][37]
-The Jacob and Wilhelm Grimm Prize honors new scholars in the same research fields.
+The award, in memory of the linguists and founders of German studies Jacob and Wilhelm Grimm, is endowed with 10,000 euros and is associated with a four-week research stay at a German university.
+The Jacob and Wilhelm Grimm Prize honours new scholars in the same research fields.